Banjul: Climate

 Banjul features hot weather year round.
 Under the Köppen climate classification, Banjul features a tropical wet and dry climate (Aw).
 The city features a lengthy dry season, spanning from November to May and a relatively short wet season covering the remaining five months.
 However, during those five months, Banjul tends to see heavy rainfall.
 August is usually the rainiest month, with on average 350 mm of rainfall.
 Maximum temperatures are somewhat constant, though morning minima tend to be hotter during the wet season than the dry season.

-According to a Gambian government minister, Banjul is at risk of submerging under water by a meter rise in sea levels as a result of climate change and global warming.
+According to a Gambian government minister, Banjul is at risk of submerging under water by a metre rise in sea levels as a result of climate change and global warming.

 Climate change

 A 2019 paper published in PLOS One estimated that under Representative Concentration Pathway 4.5, a "moderate" scenario of climate change where global warming reaches ~2.5-3 C-change by 2100, the climate of Banjul in the year 2050 would most closely resemble the current climate of Bamako in Mali.
 The annual temperature would increase by 2 C-change, and the temperature of the warmest month by 3.3 C-change, while the temperature of the coldest month would actually decrease by 1.2 C-change.
 According to Climate Action Tracker, the current warming trajectory appears consistent with 2.7 C-change, which closely matches RCP 4.5.